marwahaha/qaoa-reference/README.md

 There are some studies of optimal QAOA parameters for some graphs being transferable to other graphs (instance independence); see [Galda+ 2021](https://arxiv.org/abs/2106.07531) or [Brandao+ 2018](https://arxiv.org/abs/1812.04170)

+It would be nice to discuss some results on barren plateaus here, and also mention what happens to error.

 ## Extensions to QAOA